THORNDON, All Saints (TM 142 697),

-This is another church in the immediate area with some close local parallels, one of which lies in its possession of a mediaeval S. porch tower (shown left), other examples of which can be found at Barham, Gosbeck, Mickfield, Stonham Aspal and Witnesham, while St. Mary's, Coddenham, about ten miles to the south, has a tower to the northwest.
-Every one of these can be assigned to the late thirteenth or early fourteenth centuries, which seems unlikely to be a coincidence, and so the inference must be that in these years, there was either a team of masons working in the region who particularly favoured this arrangement, or - at the least – the parishioners of these villages consciously set out to emulate one another in the construction of porch towers, perhaps in response to a particularly well regarded prototype.
-The tower here rises in three broad stages to later brick battlements and seems rather large and heavy in comparison with the nave and chancel constructed as a single structural unit behind.
+This is one of a number of churches in the immediate area that are related in a variety of ways, one of which lies in its possession of a mediaeval S. porch tower, further examples of which can be found at Barham, Gosbeck, Mickfield, Stonham Aspal and Witnesham, while St. Mary's, Coddenham, about ten miles to the south, has a tower to the northwest.
+Every one of these can be assigned to the late thirteenth or early fourteenth centuries, which seems unlikely to be a coincidence, and so the conclusion must be that in these years there was either a team of masons working in the region who particularly favoured this arrangement, or else that the parishioners of these villages consciously set out to emulate one another, perhaps in response to a particularly well regarded prototype.
+All Saints' tower here at Thorndon rises in three broad stages to more recent brick battlements and seems rather large and heavy in comparison with the nave and chancel, which are constructed as a single structural unit behind.
 The bell-openings have the cusped Y-tracery characteristic of c.
 1300, but the angle buttresses are less usual at this date although they seem integral to the original structure.
-The outer doorway is formed of three flat-chamfered orders that continue all the way round, without intervening capitals.
-The inner doorway, composed of a single flat-chamfered order supported on little imposts, is set behind and inside a taller triple-flat-chamfered arch, showing that the tower has been added to a pre-existing building and was possibly entirely free-standing initially and only joined to the nave after being given time to settle on its foundations.
+The outer doorway is formed of three flat-chamfered orders that continue all the way round without intervening capitals.
+The inner doorway, composed of a single flat-chamfered order supported on little imposts, is set behind and inside a taller triple-flat-chamfered arch, showing that the tower was added to a pre-existing building and was possibly entirely free-standing for a while and only joined to the nave after being given time to settle on its foundations.